-63 Article 128, paragraph 15, of the General Regulations states that the "Government [of the Swiss Confederation] shall supervise, without charge, book-keeping and accounting of the International Bureau within the limits of the credits fixed by Congress."
-Article 37, paragraph 1, of the Financial Regulations provides that "the External Auditor shall be appointed by the Government of the Swiss Confederation."
-Further details concerning the status and work modalities of the External Auditor are regulated in article 37 of the Financial Regulations and its Annex 1.

-A comparative analysis20 of the financial regulations and rules of the United Nations system relating to the external audit function showed that, for almost every organization, the external auditor is appointed by the governing body and must be the Auditor General or an officer holding an equivalent title.
-Exceptions to this include the International Telecommunication Union (ITU) and the UPU, where appointments are made by the Government of the Swiss Confederation.
-Since the creation of the ITU, UPU and WIPO (World Intellectual Property Organization), their accounts have been audited by the Swiss Federal Audit Office (SFAO).
+- 63. Article 128, paragraph 15 of the General Regulations states that the "Government [of the Swiss Confederation] shall supervise, without charge, book-keeping and accounting of the International Bureau within the limits of the credits fixed by Congress."
+Article 37, paragraph 1 of the Financial Regulations outlines that "the External Auditor shall be appointed by the Government of the Swiss Confederation."
+Further details concerning the status and the modalities of work of the External Auditor are regulated in article 37 of the Financial Regulations and its annex 1. - 64.
+A comparative analysis of financial regulations and rules of the United Nations system relating to the external audit function showed that for almost every organization, the external auditor is appointed by the governing body and must be the Auditor-General or an officer holding an equivalent title.
+Exceptions are the International Telecommunication Union (ITU) and UPU where appointments are made by the Government of the Swiss Confederation.
+Since their creation, the accounts of ITU, UPU and the World Intellectual Property Organization (WIPO) have been audited by the Swiss Federal Audit Office (SFAO).
 Following the publication of the International Organization of Supreme Audit Institutions (INTOSAI) entitled "Principles for best audit arrangements for international institutions", the SFAO informed these entities on several occasions of the need to ensure that their audit arrangements are consistent with the principles contained in the publication.
-This matter is still pending with the ITU, while the UPU has since amended its financial regulations, with effect from January 2008.21

-65 In document CA C 3 2007-Doc 6, the Director General provides an analysis concerning the compliance of the current external audit arrangement at the UPU with the aforementioned INTOSAI standards, making a particular reference to the independence of the External Auditor, as well as the scope of its work and the reporting arrangements in place.
-This document concludes with the following statement: "Analysis shows that UPU practices meet INTOSAI recommendations overall.
+This matter is still pending with ITU while UPU contended that the auditing arrangements meet INTOSAI recommendations overall.
+WIPO has since amended its Financial Regulations with effect from January 2008. - 65.
+In document CA C 3 2007- Doc 6, the Director-General provides an analysis concerning the compliance of the current external audit arrangement at UPU with the aforementioned INTOSAI standards making a reference, in particular, to the independence of the External Auditor as well as the scope of its work and the reporting arrangements in place.
+This document concludes that "Analysis shows that UPU practices meet INTOSAI recommendations overall.
 Relevant provisions regarding audit provision lie within the competence of Congress and, consequently, of member countries.
-However, given the present advantages, and in the light of observations and in the view of the introduction of new accounting practices and the IPSAS standards, the Director General recommends that the CA [Council of Administration] take note of this document and does not bring the UPU auditing mechanism into question.
-In the same vein, the CA might recommend that the Nairobi Congress maintain article 128 of the General Regulations as it stands."22 The Council of Administration took note of this document at its 2008 session.
-No proposal to revise article 128, paragraph 15, of the General Regulations will be submitted to the forthcoming 2008 Congress.
+However, given the present advantages, and in the light of observations and in the view of the introduction of new accounting practices and the IPSAS standards, the Director-General recommends that the CA [Council of Administration] take note of this document and does not bring the UPU auditing mechanism into question.
+In the same vein, the CA might recommend that the Nairobi Congress maintain article 128 of the General Regulations as it stands."
+The Council of Administration took note of this document at its 2008 session.
+No proposal to revise Article 128, paragraph 15 of the General Regulations will be submitted to the forthcoming 2008 Congress.